Songs from the Material World: A Tribute to George Harrison: Release and reception

 Koch released Songs from the Material World on 25 February 2003.
 Among contemporary reviews, Jim Farber of Entertainment Weekly highlighted Davies and Entwistle's contributions but otherwise was unimpressed with the album, saying: "Even in death, the quiet Beatle gets short shrift.
 Only a few tracks on this homage to Harrison do his talent justice."
 Darryl Sterdan of Jam! admired much of the music but bemoaned the omission of Harrison's "Beatle and solo classics" such as "Something", "My Sweet Lord", "What Is Life" and "All Those Years Ago".

 Writing for the website Music Emissions, Dennis Scanland considered Masters of Reality's version of "Devil's Radio" to be the highlight and concluded: "Songs From The Material World is definitely not an essential album but Harrison fans might get a kick out of it."
-While reviewing this and other Beatles-related releases on his website, Elsewhere, New Zealand Herald critic Graham Reid said that the cast of performers provided "the enticement of the unexpected", given the absence of obvious Harrison associates such as Tom Petty, Jeff Lynne and Bob Dylan.
-Reid was critical of the song selection, however, citing its poor representation of Harrison's solo career, and of the performers' tendency to "follow too faithfully in the footsteps of the master".

 Johnny Loftus of AllMusic writes that, while the performances are "generally good", the album's sequencing creates "the pacing issues that plague so many multi-artist compilations".
 Among the highlights of the collection, Loftus identifies Rundgren's "While My Guitar Gently Weeps", which "effortlessly replicates the grandeur" of the Beatles recording, and Kramer's version of "It's All Too Much".